C2SM/c2sm.github.io/docs/models/icon/large_use_cases.md

 ### 1.1 Set up

-Set up an ICON test case by cloning [`icon-nwp` :material-open-in-new:](https://gitlab.dkrz.de/icon/icon-nwp){:target="_blank"}
-and integrate in the ICON testing infrastructure with a low number of grid points and a few time steps (about 6).
+Set up an ICON test case by cloning [`icon-nwp` :material-open-in-new:](https://gitlab.dkrz.de/icon/icon-nwp){:target="_blank"}, and integrate it into the ICON test infrastructure with a low number of grid points and a few time steps (about 6).
 Existing use cases like the [Aquaplanet :material-open-in-new:](https://gitlab.dkrz.de/icon/icon-nwp/-/blob/master/run/exp.exclaim_ape_R02B04){:target="_blank"} one can serve as a template.
 Your test case should be saved as `run/exp.<experiment_name>`.

 ### 1.2 Local testing